-Young@Heart Chorus: This is Getting Old, a concert, is available for one day and multi-city tours.
+Young@Heart Chorus: This is Getting Old, a full theatrical concert, is available for one day and multi-city tours.
 The Young@Heart prefers to do multi-city tours, especially when we have to fly to a destination.
 For example a Midwest tour could be Ann Arbor, Chicago, Madison and Minneapolis, a Northwest tour could be Portland, Seattle and Vancouver.
 Concert engagements by the Young@Heart Chorus are booked in-house by Bob Cilman, Artistic Director.
 You may contact him by email here.

 The Chorus has had great success being presented by non-profits in the arts and social services throughout North America.
 Since June 2008 we have performed for the benefit of the following groups, and many more.
 Here's what they netted after covering all costs to present us.